jakobzhao/geog458/labs/lab04/readme.md

 Zoom into your tiles so that they fill most of the canvas space.
 The canvas is the extent we will use to generate QMetaTiles.

-### 3.3 Generating Tiles by QMetaTiles
+### 3.3 Generating Tiles by QMetaTiles (or QTiles)

-Click the Plugins drop down, hover over QMetaTiles to open the menu and select QMetaTiles.
-The QMetaTiles screen pops up.
-Name the directory where you want to save your QMetaTiles and provide a name for the Tileset.
+Click the Plugins drop down, hover over QMetaTiles to open the menu and select it.
+The QMetaTiles screen pops up. **For some version of QGIS, there is no plugin named QMetaTiles, Instead, you can use QTiles.** Name the directory where you want to save your tiles and provide a name for the Tileset.
 Select Canvas Extent and Zoom levels.
 In the Parameters make the **'Background transparency'** clear by changing the value to zero and make sure to select **'Write Leaflet-based viewer'**.
 Click Ok.

 ![QMetaTiles](img/qmetatiles_to_leaflet.png)